JavaTMP/JavaTMP/docs/tutorials/maven/Java-Automated-Build-Tool-Apache-Maven.md

 ```

 ### Maven Plugin Configuration
+- Read more about Maven Plugin Configuration in page [guide to Configuring Plug-ins](https://maven.apache.org/guides/mini/guide-configuring-plugins.html)
 - Read more about compile goal of compiler plugin of compile phase in page [compiler:compile](https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html)
 - For example to set to true to show messages about what the compiler is doing: